ayham-1/ayham.xyz/content/posts/morality-of-pursuing-money-an-essay.md

 *The following is an essay from an assignment task in school that I took too seriously.
-After contemplation, I realize that the essay itself is not complete and probably contains linguistic mistakes.
+After contemplation, I realize that the essay itself is not complete dflkjasdfkljsdflksjdflksjdflsdkjfsdlfkdjsfksdflsdfklsdfjand probably contains linguistic mistakes.
 However, this is AN attempt at rationalizing money pursuit.
 While developing the argument presented here, I had a debate with a classmate which helped write the intent section.
 All ideas presented here are just ideas and nothing serious.*

 <!--more-->